oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 ## Introduction

 This lab will walk you thru provisioning an Autonomous Database, adding API keys in OCI and a database user for Graph studio.
-There are also instructions for giving the database user all the necessary roles and privileges for later labs in the workshop.

 Estimated Time: 30 minutes

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Provision an Autonomous Database